shreerammodi/debate-scripts/README.md

 ## Adding Macros

 I would recommend adding macros to a new module.
-You can do this by going to the left sidebar, expanding Verbatim, and right clicking `Modules > Insert > Module`.
+You can do this by going to the sidebar on the left, expanding Verbatim, right clicking, then going into `Modules > Insert > Module`.
 Then, you should copy and paste each script from the files in this repo into that new module.

-You can generally pick and choose which scripts to add, with the exception that the `helper.vb` script is necessary for the `create-send-doc.vb` and `create-zap-doc.vb` scripts to work.
+You can generally pick and choose which scripts to add, with the exception that the `helper.vb` script is necessary for the `send-doc` and `zapper` scripts to work.

 ## Adding Keybindings